hectorqlucero/pickdict/README.md

 ### Dictionary Operations

 **Note:** Dictionaries are created automatically when you call `create-file!`.
-You only need to define dictionary fields.
+A-type (Attribute) fields are created automatically for each column.
+You only need to define additional T-type (Translation) and C-type (Computed) fields.

 #### `(define-dictionary-field db dict-name field-name field-type position expression description)`
 Defines a new field in a dictionary.